 no longer exists, superseded by the extension model using@ExtendWith

-If your codebase is using JUnit 4, changing the annotations to the JUnit 5 ones is the first step.
-The most effort is required for migrating custom JUnit 4 rules to JUnit 5 extensions.
+If our codebase uses JUnit 4, changing the annotations to the JUnit 5 ones is the first step.
+Most of the migration effort goes to migrating custom JUnit 4 rules to JUnit 5 extensions.

-For your daily test development, you'll use the following annotations/methods most of the time:
+For our daily test development, we'll use the following annotations/methods most of the time:

 @Test